TheaFrances/Coleoid_genome_topology_2025/2. Interacting gene pair analysis/README.md

 *O. bimaculoides* ↔ *P. maximus*

-Since *S. officinalis* genes were named the same as *E. scolopes* genes, it was not necessary to extract orthologs here.
+Since *S. officinalis E. scolopes* orthologs were named the same as *E. scolopes* genes, it was not necessary to extract orthologs here.